praisahtbrt/CSU-IMU-2023/01basic-course/README.md

  - Machine Learning
  - Data Assimilation

- This course is a pre-requisite for the [Adavnced Course](02advanced-course)
+ This course is a pre-requisite for the [Advanced Course](02advanced-course)

  ## Lectures